MdSamsuzzohaShayon/youthspike-event-management/README.md

 ___
  - **Admin**
- - ✅✅ Get ldos with _id in the directors page (work on the backend)
  - Admin, captain and director can change ranking of players, drag and drop feature
  - Need to work with ranking to make it smooth
  - Admin can import rosters and click a button for any or one of them to be a captain/
- - ✅✅ User role 1) admin 2) League Director 3) Captain
     - Admins are I, Alex, and Keleb
- - ✅✅ Shows all the events, add new event
- - ✅✅ Create seperate model for event and league(ldo)
  - Director, admin, and captain can change password

  - **Players**
- - ✅✅ Player will be seperate from user
- - ✅✅ A captain can be a player and user so that he can login
- - ✅✅ Import players from excel file
  - Import players from excel file should have a confirmation message
  - Player edit -> team needs to be edited properly
  - Inactive player will have no rank -> Ranking system won't work on inactive players